sugarlabs/musicblocks/js/README.md

 Note: All block related code is located inside `js/blocks`

-* To add a new block you first need to go through `js/blocks` and determine if a new file is needed or not.
-A new file is needed if you want to add a new palette.
-Otherwise, you can modify the file associated with the palette to add a new block to it.
+* To add a new block you first need to determine if you want to create a new palette or add it to an existing palette.

+    * If you want a new palette, you need to declare a new file corresponding to that palette inside `js/blocks`.
+Steps for the same are defined [here](#how-to-define-a-new-palette-for-adding-blocks).

+    * If you want to add the block to an existing palette, skip the following section and jump right to [How to define a new block](#how-to-define-a-new-block).

-## How to define new files (if required) for blocks
+## How to define a new palette for adding blocks

 Note: You may skip this section if the block you are adding doesn't require a new palette.